-Red river hog originate from Western and Central Africa.
+Red river hog originates from Western and Central Africa.
 They weigh an average of 45 – 120kg and stand at 0.55 – 0.80m tall.

 The omnivorous red river hog eats a wide variety of food, from roots, fruit and grass to eggs and small animals.

 Being highly adaptable, red river hog can be found in forests, savannah woodland and even cultivated areas, where they are perceived as agricultural pests.

-Red river hog are relatively widespread and, although they are one of the most hunted species in the Congo for bush meat, they are currently listed as a species of least concern.
+Red river hog is relatively widespread and, although they are one of the most hunted species in the Congo for bush meat, they are currently listed as a species of least concern.

 You can learn more about the red river hogs' conservation status on the IUCN Red List of Threatened Species website